 - Try to obtain a direct conversation with the Landlord if there is any possibility of continued occupancy at the termination of the lease.

-If you or your tenant are looking into a sublease and have further questions, feel free to call us for a free consultation at 310-748-5777!
+If you or your tenant are looking into a sublease and have further questions, feel free to contact Segal Commercial for a free consultation at 310-748-5777!